Chris Samuels: Professional career

-Samuels was considered the premier offensive tackle prospect in the 2000 NFL Draft.
+Samuels was considered the premier offensive tackle prospect in the 2000 NFL draft.
 He did not work out at the NFL Combine after sustaining an injury to his right knee.
 He was drafted third overall by the Washington Redskins, who had given up two first-round picks (12th and 24th) plus a fourth and fifth-round choice to move up to third in the first round.
 Samuels was the only offensive tackle drafted in the top 19 of the draft, and the first Alabama offensive lineman selected in the first round of an NFL Draft since Bob Cryder in 1978.

-Washington Redskins

 Samuels immediately became the starting left tackle for the Redskins and was then selected to six Pro Bowls.
 In 2000, Samuels was one of only four players on offense to start every game, joining Jon Jansen, Mark Fischer and Stephen Alexander.
 Samuels won co-Offensive Rookie of the Month for October with Dolphins tackle Todd Wade.
 He missed the last three quarters in the season finale vs. Arizona with a neck injury.
 In 2001, Samuels started all 16 regular-season games at left tackle and was voted to the Pro Bowl, he earned game balls, along with the rest of the offensive line, for two games: vs. Seattle and at New Orleans.
 Samuels was featured on the cover of the December 3, 2001 issue of Sports Illustrated along with running back Stephen Davis after becoming the first team in NFL history to lose its first five games, then go on to win its next five games.